- What just happened?

 Boom!
 Now we are off on an argument.
 Crucially, although we can have this argument if we want different things, i.e. if I want to sabotage your agenda for change or vice versa, we can also have this argument if we both aspire to a similar goal but disagree about means.
 Or to put that another way: I do not think that having this dispute reveals any information about whether either of us is negotiating in good faith.
 When we are in this dispute, allies and enemies both look the same to us.
 The rest of this essay is dedicated to breaking down that argument, and its consequences.

-I do know that disputing this is common enough in my own life that it to has seemed to brake progress, occasionally in a self-fulfilling way.
-I have witnessed with my own eyes people becoming so angry at each other about whether something is tokenistic or table stakes, that literally nothing gets done, not even the presumably ineffective tokenistic thing, before the allowance of attention, time and good will has been exhausted.
+I do know that disputing a tokenism/table-stakes is common enough in my own life that it to has seemed to brake progress, occasionally in a self-fulfilling way.
+I have witnessed with my own eyes people becoming so angry at each other about whether something is tokenistic or table stakes, that literally nothing gets done, not even the arguably-effective tokenistic thing, before the allowance of attention, time and good will has been exhausted.

 What just happened?